Lucascoolsouza/ChaoticFooocus/AGGRESSIVE_DISCO_SUMMARY.md

-# 🔥 ULTRA AGGRESSIVE DISCO DIFFUSION - COMPLETE IMPLEMENTATION
+# 🔥 ULTRA AGGRESSIVE DISCO DIFFUSION - FIRST-HALF INJECTION

 ## 🚀 Overview
-The disco diffusion has been completely overhauled to be **ULTRA AGGRESSIVE** with maximum visual impact.
-This implementation creates the classic psychedelic disco diffusion look with extreme intensity.
+The disco diffusion has been completely overhauled to be **ULTRA AGGRESSIVE** with maximum visual impact during the **FIRST 50%** of generation.
+This creates the classic psychedelic disco diffusion look while allowing the image to settle and refine in the second half.

 ## 🎯 Key Enhancements